45-Year Reunion Summer 2017

 It's never too early for new ideas for our upcoming 45-year reunion.
-Here is a little video of past reunions and what you can expect at the next one in 2017.
+Here is a little video of our last reunion and what you can expect at the next one in 2017.
 If you missed the 40-year, check out the links below for pictures and videos of the golf tournament and party.
+Don't miss out on the fun!

 Looking back, it's hard to believe that so many years have passed since we were all classmates at Modesto High